Cohesion (linguistics): Ellipsis

 The full form of B's reply would be: "I am going to dance".

 A simple written example: The younger child was very outgoing, the older much more reserved.

 The omitted words from the second clause are "child" and "was".

 Substitution

 A word is not omitted, as in ellipsis, but is substituted for another, more general word.
 For example, "Which ice-cream would you like?" – "I would like the pink one," where "one" is used instead of repeating "ice-cream."

 Lexical Cohesion

 Lexical cohesion refers to the way related words are chosen to link elements of a text.
 There are two forms: repetition and collocation.
 Repetition uses the same word, or synonyms, antonyms, etc. For example, "Which dress are you going to wear?" – "I will wear my green frock," uses the synonyms "dress" and "frock" for lexical cohesion.
 Collocation uses related words that typically go together or tend to repeat the same meaning.
 An example is the phrase "once upon a time".
-This is lexical cohesion.